QCanvas/QCanvasApp/README.md

 poetry install
 python qcanvas/run.py

-# Alternatively you can run it luke this:
+# Alternatively you can run it like this:
 poetry install
 poetry run python qcanvas/run.py
 ```